mperdikeas/js-minmax-wt-alpha-beta-pruning/README.md

 Note that I use the names that the library uses internally to refer to those functions.
 You can obviously name yours however you like.

+The four functions that the client programmer supplies are described in the following sections.

 ## terminalStateEval